AdamDadeH/adamdadeh.github.io/_posts/2024-06-01-function-syntax.md

 use_math: true
 ---

-"What is the most efficient syntax?" is a recurring question whenver I read math, machine learning, or other technical publications.
+"What is the most efficient syntax?" is a recurring question when I read math, machine learning, or other technical publications.
 Which is followed by the debate of working with the default syntax of the text - or mapping to my own preferred syntax.

 For example : Do we convert expressions in "convential matrix notation" $A^TBv$ into abstract index notation $A_{ba} B_{bc} v_c$?